 The Presentation Room, Charles E. Young Research Library (11348 YRL), UCLA Library

-The East Asian Library is honored to present the documentary film directed by Eros Zhao, a UCLA graduate, about one of the most highly regarded experts in Chinese painting and calligraphy connoisseurship Dr. Shen Fu.
-Fu is one of the last traditional connoisseurs living today, whose historical scholarship coupled with an expert command and practice of Chinese painting and calligraphy made him equally a scholar, collector, connoisseur, educator, and artist.
+The East Asian Library is honored to present a documentary film directed by Eros Zhao, a UCLA graduate, about one of the most highly regarded experts in Chinese painting and calligraphy connoisseurship, Dr. Shen Fu.
+Fu is one of the last traditional connoisseurs living today, whose historical scholarship, coupled with an expert command and practice of Chinese painting and calligraphy, have made him equally a scholar, collector, connoisseur, educator, and artist.

 Eros Zhao 趙碩.
 Director Eros Zhao is Dr. Fu Shen‘s last pupil.
-As an artist, he has degrees from the China Central Academy of Fine Arts, the School of the Art Institute of Chicago (SAIC) and became a faculty member at SAIC after graduating.
-Later he received an MA in the study of Chinese art history at UCLA, where he met Dr. Fu Shen.
-Since 2015, he has been in production on this documentary film project, during which he has traveled around the world with Fu Shen, interviewing important figures and documenting Fu Shen’s life, work, and studies.
+As an artist, he has earned degrees from the China Central Academy of Fine Arts and the School of the Art Institute of Chicago (SAIC), where he became a faculty member after graduating.
+Later, he received an MA in the study of Chinese art history at UCLA, where he met Dr. Fu Shen.
+Since 2015, he has been working on the production of this documentary film project, during which he has traveled around the world with Fu Shen, interviewing important figures and documenting Fu Shen’s life, work, and studies.

 Jeff Kryka.
 A composer who studied music composition at the University of Wisconsin-Madison with composers Stephen Dembski, Laura Schwendinger, and Joel Naumann, receiving his undergraduate degree in May 2006.
-In the fall of that year he began graduate work at the University of California-Los Angeles, studying with composers Paul Chihara, Roger Bourland, Ian Krouse, and David Lefkowitz.
+In the fall of that year, he began graduate work at the University of California-Los Angeles, studying with composers Paul Chihara, Roger Bourland, Ian Krouse, and David Lefkowitz.
 He received his masters degree in 2008, and his PhD in 2011.
-At UCLA he also studied film music with composers Charles Fox, Laura Karpman, and orchestration with Bruce Broughton.
+While at UCLA, he also studied film music with composers Charles Fox and Laura Karpman, as well as orchestration with Bruce Broughton.